 To date, we have not generated any revenue from product sales and we do not expect to generate any revenue from product sales for the foreseeable future.
-Our revenue primarily consists of collaboration revenue under our arrangements with AstraZeneca, Sanofi, Oxurion, and DDF, including amounts that are recognized related to upfront payments, milestone payments, option exercise payments, and amounts due to us for research and development services.
+Our revenue primarily consists of collaboration revenue under our arrangements with Genentech, AstraZeneca, Sanofi, Oxurion, and DDF, including amounts that are recognized related to upfront payments, milestone payments, option exercise payments, and amounts due to us for research and development services.
 In the future, revenue may include additional milestone payments, option exercise payments, and royalties on any net product sales under our collaborations.
 We expect that any revenue we generate will fluctuate from period to period as a result of the timing and amount of license, research and development services, and milestone and other payments.
-We do not expect Sanofi will select a candidate for additional development under the hemophilia program, and therefore, we expect that previously deferred revenue related to the Sanofi collaboration arrangement will be recognized into revenue upon termination of the collaboration agreement.